BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 are determined at system build time.
 In such a system, the PPC call graph can be statically determined, which supports determining certain security and safety properties by static analysis.

-Nested calls are possible, but the PPCs in the system form a directed, acyclic graph, i.e. the graph *cannot contain loops* (such as *A* calls *B* calls *C*).
-It is an error to construct a system that contains loops.
-(In a static systems such an error should be detected at construction time.
-In a dynamic systems, loops must be prevented when channels are established.)

 The callee of a PPC must have a strictly higher priority than the caller.
 This property is statically enforceable from the acyclic call